 Bathroom floors must be able to withstand extreme changes in humidity.
-Laminate floors can serve adequately if properly installed.
-Working around a bathtub can be complicated.
+Laminate flooring can serve adequately if properly installed.
+Working around a bathtub can be complicated, though.
 If your bathtub happens to have feet, disconnect the water and move the tub, lay the floor and replace the tub.
-For the more typical modern version, a template must be made to simplify the accurate cutting required to lay the floor around the tub with as small a gap as possible.
+For the more typical modern version, you must make a template to simplify the accurate cutting required to lay the floor around the tub with as small a gap as possible.

 Start the next row with the cutoff from the first row to stagger the end joints of the boards.
 Tap boards against the previous row with a rubber mallet to snug the groove of the new row against the tongue of the precious row.
 Continue adding rows until you reach the last row before the tub.
 Measure the distance between the two ends of the tub and the last floor board and write it down.

-Cut a piece of cardboard long enough to set beside the full length of the tub and place it in the floor beside the bathtub.
+Cut a piece of cardboard long enough to set beside the full length of the bathtub and place it on the floor beside the tub.
 Measure the greatest distance between the edge of the tub and the edge of the cardboard.
-Cut a wood block ½ inch wider than the measurement using a miter saw.
+Put on goggles, ear protection and a respirator mask and use a miter saw to cut a wood block 1/2 inch wider than the measurement.

-Tape a permanent marker to the edge of the block with tip extending below the block slightly.
-Place the block against the tub so that the marker tip is at least ½ inch in from the edge of the cardboard.
-Drag the block along the face of the tub so that the marker draws the outline of the tub contour onto the cardboard.
+Tape a permanent marker to the edge of the block with the tip extending below the block slightly.
+Place the block against the tub so that the marker tip is at least 1/2 inch in from the edge of the cardboard.
+Drag the block along the face of the tub so that the marker draws the outline of the tub contour on the cardboard.

 Caulk the seam between the tub and the floor with clear silicone caulk.
 Caulk around all edges of the laminate and replace the baseboards, nailing them into the wall with finish nails and a hammer every 12 to 18 inches.